Top 10 Customer Experience KPIs Every CX Leader Should Track

 Customers want fast, accurate results when engaging with a business.

-So, how easy it is for them to finish a transaction, say a purchase, significantly affects how they feel about you.
+So, how easy it is for them to finish a transaction, such as a purchase, significantly affects how they feel about a brand.

 Gain insight into customer effort by conducting surveys that ask them to rate the ease with which they complete an action on a scale of 1 to 7.